nitesh-wadhavinde/SpringBootDocker/README.md

 Creation of spring boot project with the deployment of microservice on docker hub.
 The deployment done on kubernetes using yaml file containing the path of image from docker hub of the microservice created.
+Using above listed steps, one can easily deploy thier mircroservice on kubernetes thus enabling running the service on any system.

 Command to run image on system : docker run -p 8080:8080 niteshnw/docker-demo1